awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ## Join Datasets<a name="data-wrangler-transform-join"></a>

 You join dataframes directly in your data flow\.
 When you join two datasets, the resulting joined dataset appears in your flow\.
 The following join types are supported by Data Wrangler\.
 + **Left Outer** – Include all rows from the left table\.
-If the value for the column joined on in a left table row does not match any right table row values, that row contains null values for all right table columns in the joined table\.
+If the value for the column joined on a left table row does not match any right table row values, that row contains null values for all right table columns in the joined table\.
 + **Left Anti** – Include rows from the left table that do not contain values in the right table for the joined column\.
 + **Left semi** – Include a single row from the left table for all identical rows that satisfy the criteria in the join statement\.
 This excludes duplicate rows from the left table that match the criteria of the join\.
 + **Right Outer** – Include all rows from the right table\.
 If the value for the joined column in a right table row does not match any left table row values, that row contains null values for all left table columns in the joined table\.